 The following is a re-typed transcript of George E. Cripps’ hand-written journal describing his activities in the Spanish American War in Cuba as a member of the 34th Michigan Volunteer Infantry.
 The journal covers the period June 6 through September 6, 1898 including the trip to Cuba, and home.
-The original document is in the hands of Mr. Cripps' descendents.
+The original document is in the hands of Mr. Cripps' descendants.

 Biography of the author: